Brandanneal/Aerial-Client/README.md

 # Aerial-Client
 Aerial Client, the most complete all-in-one mod library for Minecraft

+got tested this client and its so GOOD

 At the moment, with the support of users of the Hypixel license server, we are giving rank upgrade.
 You can invite your friend /girlfriend / acquaintance who has an account on hypixel to install this player client and enter your game nickname.
 After 5 invited players, our game bot will automatically increase your game rank by 1, for example:
 [ DEFAULT ] - > [ VIP ]
 [ VIP ] - > [ VIP+ ]